sveltejs/svelte/documentation/docs/07-misc/99-faq.md

 ## Is there a router?

 The official routing library is [SvelteKit](/docs/kit).
 SvelteKit provides a filesystem router, server-side rendering (SSR), and hot module reloading (HMR) in one easy-to-use package.
 It shares similarities with Next.js for React and Nuxt.js for Vue.
+SvelteKit also supports hash-based routing for client-side applications.

 However, you can use any router library.
 A sampling of available routers are highlighted [on the packages page](/packages#routing).